 So why would you buy from a dealer?
 Convenience.
 You can go to that dealer and look at a bunch of different buses in person.
 You can start them, you can (probably) drive them.
 They’ve probably been washed off, they’ve probably had any minor issues corrected like light bulbs or fuses, they’re probably current on basic maintenance like oil changes and tire inflation, etc. You don’t have to factor in the fuel and time to drive it home from another state, and they aren’t going to be upset with you asking a bunch of newbie questions.

 Of course, they all say they “only buy the best” buses.
 I’m sure that’s their intention, but isn’t that everyone’s intention?
 If it’s on the lot for sale, it meets some minimum level or another.
 It’s not magic.
 But it’s not necessarily awful.
 The market is what it is.
-If you can save 4 days of driving and $3000 of fuel and all the uncertainty of buying a bus you’ve never seen in person by spending $3500 more for a local bus you’ve seen in person and test driven, wouldn’t that be worth it?
+If you can save 4 days of driving and $3000 of fuel and hotels and all the uncertainty of buying a bus you’ve never seen in person by spending $3500 more for a local bus you’ve seen in person and test driven, wouldn’t that be worth it?

 So What’s The Best Way To Buy A Bus?